eduardoHoefel/FishTODO/README.md

   You can also fork this repository and make your own version;
   If you wish to make a .sh version of these scripts, please share with me later :)
   (I tried, but it was buggy)

+# How about the clock?
+I'm using conky.
+Check the repo: https://github.com/eduardoHoefel/Conky